 Video conferencing!

-I am available on FaceTime or Skype for consultation and assistance.
+I am available on FaceTime or Zoom for consultation and assistance.
 CONTACT BRUCE for details.

 Innovative DCC and sound installations